 Intraspecific variation is defined as the genotypic or phenotypic differences exhibited among individuals and populations of the same species (Byars, Papst and Hoffmann, 2007; Albert et al., 2010).
 This variation plays a key role in a wide range of biological processes, from individual fitness to population dynamics, species interactions, community assembly and ecosystem properties (Westerband et al. 2021).
 Intraspecific variation has been hypothesized to be a response to heterogeneous environments (Van Kleunen & Fischer 2005) and an essential condition for plants to adjust to novel environmental conditions (Jump et al. 2009).
 When intraspecific variation shows predictive patterns of variation along mechanistically related environmental gradients, it is understood that this variation can have a functional role in individual and population responses to the environment (de Bello et al., 2021)

 The plant life cycle begins with seed germination, an irreversible ecophysiological process driven by moisture and temperature (Bewley et al. 2013).
 In seasonal climates, successful regeneration is limited to a specific timeframe, where germination responses to moisture and temperature serve to match germination to this timeframe (Anderson et al. 2012, Escobar et al. 2018, Rosbakh et al. 2022).
 At the same time, this dependency on moisture and temperature means that germination can be highly sensitive to changes in these two environmental factors (Walck et al., 2011).
-Thus, the adaptation or acclimatization of plant regeneration to ongoing climate change will largely depend on intraspecific variation in seed germination responses to moisture and temperature (Cochrane et al., 2015).
+Thus, the adaptation or acclimatization of plant regeneration to ongoing climate change will likely depend on intraspecific variation in seed germination responses to moisture and temperature (Cochrane et al., 2015).
 However, compared to temperature (Orrù et al., 2012; Fernández-Pascual et al., 2013; Fernández-Pascual, Mattana and Pritchard, 2019), there are fewer studies on how the germination of wild species responds to changes in environmental moisture or water stress (Bernau et al., 2020; Sumner and Venn, 2021).
 Current assumptions about germination responses to drought are centred on the species level (Kos and Poschlod, 2008; Yi et al., 2019; Gelviz-Gelvez et al., 2020), and the extent of intraspecific variation in germination responses to water stress is largely unknown (Gya et al., 2023).
 Furthermore, it is unknown if this variation has functional significance (de Bello et al., 2021).

 A potential functional role for intraspecific variation in germination responses to water availability could be to match germination with water-available periods, thus maximising the favourable period for seedling establishment (Escobar, Silveira and Morellato, 2018).
 Optimizing the timing of germination in a water-limited system could increase the time for development of a root system capable of surviving summer drought, having a direct effect on seedling survival and overall plant fitness (Giménez-Benavides, Escudero and Iriondo, 2007).
 Recent findings support that within a single species, populations from arid conditions show advanced reproductive phenology: earlier flowering (Anderson et al., 2012), germination (Christie et al., 2022; Mira et al., 2023) and seedling emergence (Dickman et al., 2019).
 Such intraspecific variation in phenological and reproductive allocation traits is key for climate adaptation (Kurze, Bareither and Metz, 2017) (Anderson et al., 2012).
 For example, results from (Dickman et al., 2019) show rapid shifts in regeneration trait means and variance in response to drought, increasing the chance of population survival.